liferay/liferay-docs/develop/commerce/articles/50-checkout/50-cart-validation.markdown

         }

 The interface requires two more methods after the `getKey` method.
-These methods contain the actual logic of the validation check---this is where you'll want to insert your own code.
-The following method is called whenever a buyer proceeds to a new step in the checkout process, and validates products that are already in the cart.
-It then returns the `CommerceOrderValidatorResult` object to display the outcome to the user:
+These methods contain the logic of the validation check---this is where to insert your own code.
+The following method is called whenever a buyer proceeds to a new step in the checkout process.
+It validates products that are already in the cart and returns the `CommerceOrderValidatorResult` object for display to the user:

     @Override
     public CommerceOrderValidatorResult validate(